 Principles of human nutrition are reviewed with an emphasis on human bioenergetics and energy metabolism for health and performance.
 Specific attention is given to energy transfer in the body at rest and during exercise, measurement of human energy expenditure, individual differences in metabolism, sport supplementation, and the metabolic challenges associated with obesity and diabetes.
-Prerequisite: KN 101 or consent of instructor.
 FA.

 KN 295.
 Motor Behavior.
 (3)